-\abstract { We consider contest success functions (CSFs) that extract contestants' values of the prize.
-In the case in which the values are observable to the contest designer, in the more-than-two-contestant or common-value subcase, we present a CSF extractive in any equilibrium; in the other subcase, we present a CSF extractive in some equilibrium, but there exists no CSF extractive in any equilibrium.
-In the case in which the values are not observable, there exists no CSF extractive in some equilibrium.
-In the case in which the values are observable and common, we present extractive a CSF extractive in any equilibrium; we present a class of CSFs extractive in some equilibrium, and this class can control the number of active contestants. }
+\abstract { We consider contest success functions (CSFs) that extract contestants' prize values.
+In the common-value case, there exists a CSF extractive in any equilibrium.
+In the observable-private-value case, there exists a CSF extractive in some equilibrium; there exists a CSF extractive in any equilibrium if and only if the number of contestants is greater than or equal to three or the values are homogeneous.
+In the unobservable-private-value case, there exists no CSF extractive in some equilibrium.
+When extractive CSFs exist, we explicitly present one of them. }